What Is Oracle Database

 By the way, we often refer to the entities as tables, records as rows, and fields as columns.

-The relational model is better than the flat file model because it removes the duplicate data e.g. if you put employee and contact information on the same file.
+The relational model is superior to the flat file model because it eliminates duplicate data, for example, when storing employee and contact information in the same file.
 The employee, who has more than one contact, will appear in multiple rows.

-The Relational Database Management System, or RDBMS in short, manages relational data.
-Oracle Database is an RDBMS with the largest market share.
+The Relational Database Management System (RDBMS) manages relational data.
+Oracle Database is a relational database management system (RDBMS) with the largest market share.

-Besides the Oracle Database, there are other RDBMS products available.
+In addition to the Oracle Database, other relational database management system (RDBMS) products are available.
 Here are some notable ones:

 • SQL Server from Microsoft.